 The test kit contains detailed instructions on how to collect each sample.
 It is important that you follow these instructions carefully to get accurate test results.

-When you have collected all samples you need to post them to our partner laboratory, which will analyse them.
+When you’ve collected all samples, you need to post them to our partner laboratory, which will analyse them.
 You will find a pre-addressed and prepaid envelope in your test kit, which allows you to post you samples without having to pay any additional postage.
 You will receive your test results via our confidential and secure patient record - we will notify you via email or phone when they are ready to view.
 The email will not contain any confidential information or reference to your test.

 Gonorrhea is a bacterial infection which can affect the throat, anus or the sexual organs and urinary tract (depending on how it was transmitted).
 Gonorrhea can cause complications such as infertility and needs to be treated with antibiotics.
 Gonorrhea can be symptomless.

 Syphilis is a sexually transmitted disease which can cause sores.
 If left untreated, it can lead to severe complications and may even be fatal.
-In the beginning stages, it can effectively be treated with an antibiotic.
+In the beginning stages, it can effectively be treated with antibiotics.
 In recent years, the diagnoses of syphilis have increased in numbers.
 The illness is particularly common in men who have sex with men.
 Like other STIs, syphilis increases your risk of catching HIV.

 Genital herpes is caused by the herpes simplex or cold sore virus.
 The symptoms are painful blisters on the genitals.

 Trichomonas are bacteria which can cause symptoms in men and women, causing a condition which is called trichomoniasis.
-Trichomoniasis is treated with a short course of antibiotics.
+Trichomoniasis is treated with a course of antibiotics.

 Gardnerella are a type of bacteria which do not usually cause symptoms in men.
 However, an infection with Gardnerella can cause symptoms in women.